HTAM-sleepy-slippers/HTAM--SLEEPY-SLIPPERS/README.md

 8. People liked biomaterials, finding them particularly environmentally friendly, but hoped we could find more suitable alternatives, such as composite biomaterials.
    ![makerfaire](images/MF7.jpg)
    ![makerfaire](images/MF9.jpg)

+# Future Development Direction
+1. Material Optimization and Composites Research: Integrating diverse biomaterials (e.g., mycelium + seeds, alginate + plant fibers) to enhance structural strength and durability.
+Objective: To develop a "biobubble" composite material that is closer to wearable performance.
+Experimental direction: Test the influence of different proportions, laminating methods, drying/curing processes on material properties.

+2. Growth guidance and morphological control research direction: Using digital design and manufacturing technology (such as parametric modeling, 3D printing mold) to accurately guide the growth path of plants or mycelium.
+Objective: Achieve more complex structural molding and personalized customization.
+Tools: Rhino + Grasshopper, and bio-printing platforms (e.g., BioBricks).

+3. User experience and comfort research Research direction: Test the adaptability, breathability and anti-slip of different materials to the skin.
+Objective: To enhance the practicality and comfort of the product while maintaining the ecological concept.

+4. Life cycle and degradation path design research direction: Systematic study of the whole life cycle of products from "growth" to "degradation", including composting conditions, degradation time, soil impact, etc.
+Objective: To achieve a truly closed-loop design "from nature and back to nature".

+# Possible partners
+1. Material science research institutions, such as university material schools and biomaterial laboratories.
+Cooperation content: jointly develop bio-composites, conduct mechanical property tests and component analysis.
+2. Agricultural or botanical research team collaboration: screen plant varieties suitable for rapid prototyping and controlled growth, and optimize germination environment.
+3. Cooperation content of mycelium material development company: introduce mature mycelium molding technology, combine with seed germination mechanism, and develop new mixed materials.
+4. Sustainable design platform or exhibition cooperation content: The project will be exhibited and promoted as a sustainable design case, attracting public and industrial attention.
+5. FabLab / Maker Space Network collaboration: Launch open collaborative projects, inviting community members to co-experiment and iteratively refine design and manufacturing processes.
+6. Footwear or home brands (sustainable direction) collaboration content: Explore the application of biomolding technology in limited edition products or concept products to promote industry innovation.

+##Short-term Action Plan
+1. Material Composite Experiment (Mycelium + Seeds) Materials Lab + Team
+2. 3D Printed Biodegradable Mold Development FabLab + Digital Designer
+3. User Testing and Feedback Collection Design School / Community Workshop
+4. Participate in Bio-design Exhibition Co-curators / Design Week

 ## Team Members
 - Zhou Yifan